|

 With permission from the Forestry

-Commission, I put up my hide in 2011 for 2 weeks - and approximately
+Commission and a license from English Nature, I put up my hide in 2011 for 2 weeks - and approximately

 50 metres from a nest.
 Finding the nest of a